 Today, the extremely well-preserved Vasa is 'docked' at the Vasa Museum.
 Stare in awe at the ship itself and then read more about the Vasa's history in the associated exhibits.

-The Vasa museum sits on Djurgården, a small island in Stockholm.
+The Vasa museum sits on Djurgården.
 A convenient waterfront harbor connects the Vasa Museum with other points of interest including Gröna Lund amusement park.
 We stood mesmerized as screaming children and adults alike were spun and whirled on the various rides.

 From this vantage point on Djurgården, it is also possible to see Stockholm's Kastellet.
 The Swedish flag flies above the tower of Kastellet every day that Sweden is at peace.
 The Swedish flag has been flying a long time...since the early 1800s.